Expert Council on University Governance

 UCC and the Expert Council

-Secretariat support for the Council has been provided by the UCC for the duration of the Expert Council’s work, per agreement with the Department of Education and the Education Ministers in the commencement of the Expert Council.
+Secretariat support for the Council has been agreed and provided by the UCC for the duration of the Expert Council’s work, per agreement with the Department of Education and the Education Ministers in the commencement of the Expert Council.
 Secretariat support is coordinated by and reports to the Chair of the Council, Ms Melinda Cilento.

 Due to the 2025 Federal Election (and subsequent caretaker mode for the Department of Education), and the desire from the Expert Council to make headway on their work, the UCC have accepted the Expert Council submission and enquiry to be received through our website.